kieranjol/IFIscripts/README.md

 * This is useful if a lot of SIPs produced by makeffv1 are created and you want to move them all to another location while harnessing the pre-existing checksum manifest.
 * WARNING - It is essential to check the log file on the desktop/ifiscripts_logs for each folder that transferred!!
 * Usage: `masscopy.py /path/to/parent_folder -o /path/to/destination_folder`

+### dvsip.py ###
+* Creates SIP for DV video files.
+Generates objects/logs/metadata dirs and creates mediatrace, mediainfo, framemd5, logfiles, MD5 sidecar and moves the DV file into the objects directory.
+* Usage: `dvsip.py /path/to/parent_folder` or `dvsip.py /path/to/file`

 ## Misc ##